cybercongress/cybercongress/site/content/post/evangelism.md

 author: serejandmyself
 ---

 The [takeoff proposal](https://cyber.page/governance/2) has passed!
 Without much ado, we want to announce the Open Bootstrap Evangelism Program or OBEP.
 Acknowledged Evangelists will be eligible to 10% of all donations in ATOMs, which they have generated during [the Game of Links](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#game-of-links-or-gol), [Game of Thrones](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#game-of-thrones-or-got) and other perks.
+To kick off the program, [vote `yes` to the evangelism proposal](https://cyber.page/governance/3).

 Read the full details: